-If there is one discernable point where Oliver Cromwell's star emerged from mere cavalry commander to driving force in the New Model Army, the battle of Naseby may be it.
+If there is one obvious point in the English Civil War where Oliver Cromwell’s star emerged from mere cavalry commander to driving force in the New Model Army, the Battle of Naseby may be it.
 Cromwell convinced his commander, Fairfax, to move to an adjacent, more neutral hill, so as to encourage the Royalists to attack.
 Cromwell was so confident that he wanted to goad the Royalists, especially Prince Rupert, into a fight by giving them a better chance.
-This level of confidence was not misplaced.
-Cromwell's actions, as well as the actions of Prince Rupert, were to confirm their reputations.
-Rupert was the European shock trooper with elan and Cromwell was the disciplined English soldier and stern Puritan.
-At Naseby, both armies put forward their "A" teams with Prince Rupert, Prince Maurice and the King himself present on the Royal side.
-Fairfax, Cromwell and Skippon led the Parliamentarian's New Model Army.
+That level of confidence was not misplaced.
+Cromwell’s actions, as well as the actions of Prince Rupert, were to confirm their reputations.
+Rupert was the European shock trooper with élan and Cromwell was the disciplined English soldier and stern Puritan.
+At Naseby, both armies put forward their “A” teams with Prince Rupert, Prince Maurice and the King himself present on the Royal side.
+Fairfax, Cromwell and Skippon led the Parliamentarian’s New Model Army.
 There would be no denying the superior force after Naseby.

+The Battle of Naseby was an unmitigated disaster for the King.
+Virtually all of his northern infantry was captured or killed.
+He could never recover from the loss of such a force this late in the war.
+The war would drag on, but the cause was militarily lost on those Northamptonshire fields.
 Unfortunately for the Royalists, Cromwell also performed to stereotype.
-After working through the rough ground on the Royalist left, Cromwell attacked and dispersed Langdale's cavalry.
+After working through the rough ground on the Royalist left, Cromwell attacked and dispersed Langdale’s cavalry.
 Then Cromwell worked over the Lifeguard who had come to the aid of the cavalry only to join the flight.
 However, rather than pursue the Royalist cavalry off the field, Cromwell held a blocking position as his cavalry reserve completed the encirclement of virtually the entire Royalist infantry.
-The King watched the whole thing unfold he and Rupert tried to rally his cavalry for a counter attack, but thought better of it as he watched his infantry surrender.
-To add insult to injury, Cromwell's cavalry harried them all the way to Leicester.
+The King watched the whole thing unfold.
+He and Rupert tried to rally his cavalry for a counter attack, but thought better of it as he watched his infantry surrender.
+To add insult to injury, Cromwell’s cavalry harried them all the way to Leicester.

 Motorcycle Ride Recommendation